LorenzoF06/IFWand/README.md

 # IFWand

-This plugin is built for paper 1.19.2 servers, it may work on other versions but it is untested.
+This plugin is built for Paper 1.19.2 servers, it may work on other versions but it is untested.

-this plugin allows you to lock item frames so the items cant be removed, not rotated, using a wand.

-because this plugin only applies vanilla entity tags, even if the plugin is removed the item frames will stay locked
+This plugin allows you to lock Item Frames so the items cant be removed, not rotated, using a wand.
+If the plugin is removed, the Locked Item Frames will stay locked,

-you can get the wand by using the command /ifwand (requires the IFWand.wand permission)
+You can get the wand by using the command /ifwand (requires the IFWand.wand permission) or the command which was set in the config.

-in order to lock an item frame, hold the wand in your hand and hit the item frame

-if successful it should say "Item frame locked" in the chat
+In order to lock an Item Frame, hold the wand in your hand and hit the Item Frame.
+If successful, it should say "Locked Item Frame" in the chat.
+Click again or destroy it in creative mode to unlock it.

-in order to remove a locked item frame a creative mode player must destroy it.